-Dubbed “Scotland in Miniature” and the “Gem of the Firth of Clyde”, the bonnie Isle of Arran crams the very best of the mainland into an area just twenty miles long and ten miles wide.
-You’ll find an ever-changing coastline, mighty mountains, sheltered coves and verdant forests as well as inviting pubs and restaurants.
-No holiday on this lovely island would be complete without a visit to Brodick Castle & Gardens, a classic Victorian Highland estate that stands dramatically against the backdrop of Goat Fell Mountain and is renowned as Britain’s only island country park.
+Our base is Blackwaterfoot, the largest settlement on the west coast of Arran and featuring a small selection of shops and houses all dotted around the tiny harbour.
+This quaint village is also home to a sandy beach and a golf club.
+Dubbed “Scotland in Miniature”, bonnie Arran crams the best of the mainland into an area just twenty miles long and ten miles wide.
+You’ll find mighty mountains, sheltered coves, verdant forests and inviting pubs.
+Highlight is our visit to Brodick Castle, a Victorian Highland estate that stands dramatically against the backdrop of Goat Fell Mountain and is Britain’s only island country park.

 Guided tour of South Arran & Brodick Castle